ArashRabbani/Superpixels_PNM/README.md

 disp(['Porosity: ' num2str(NW.Poro) ])
 disp(['Average pore size: ' num2str(mean(NW.R)) ' Micron'])
 ```
 Note: An example image sequence is provided that is being unzipped in the code.
-If you have yours ready, just ignor the 'unzip' line.
+If you have yours ready, just remove the 'unzip' line.

 ## Demo 3
 In this code,